mbianchidev/mbianchidev/note-to-recruiters.md

 </details>

 ### 🎯 About Interview Numbers
-I do sparring interviews once every _some_-months, just to keep up with the market and understand if my market value has increased or not.
+I do sparring interviews once every _some_-months, close to 6-ish.
+Just to keep up with the market and understand if my market value has increased or not.

-> **That said**, if you have a fair career development and growth plan in place (with salary evaluation included) and a good internal mobility in your company, you have nothing to worry about.
+> **That said**, if you have a fair career development and growth plan in place (with a periodic salary bump included) and a good internal mobility in your company, you have nothing to worry about.
 Literally.

-p.s. a 1% yearly increase when your company makes billions (or millions) is so disrespectful.
+p.s. a 1% or worse 0.35% yearly increase when your company makes billions (or millions) is so disrespectful.
 At least match the inflation in my country?
 Typically 2-3%.
 C'MON DUDE.

 ---